UCASoft/UcaOrm/README.md

 # UcaOrm

-This is new generation orm for Android.
+This is a new generation orm for Android.

 ## Get start